Brassicas are my absolute favorite plant family. After all, the group includes cabbages, which are a delight to try growing.

-But this variety does have a sweeter flavor and is suitable for sauerkraut, coleslaws, and salads.
-Just be advised, they do attract worms because of the wingspan of the leaves.
+This variety has a sweeter flavor and is suitable for sauerkraut, coleslaws, and salads.
+Just be advised, it attracts worms because of the wingspan of the leaves.

 Brussel sprouts are small cabbages that, in my opinion, are delicious.
 They are also versatile as well.
 You can use Brussel sprouts for roasting, sautéing, and steaming as well.